uadmin/uadmin-docs/api/print_functions.rst

 -----------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    const INFO = 2

 INFO is the display tag under Trail.
 It is a data that is presented within a context that gives it meaning and relevance.

-Type:

-.. code-block:: go

-    untyped int

 See `uadmin.Trail`_ for the example.